anthonyjdella/personal-website/anthonyjdella/content/blog/how-to-add-search-to-your-hugo-static-site.md

 postImage: images/blog/algolia.png
 tags: ["javascript", "how-to", "webdev"]
 ---

+### TLDR: Use Algolia to create fast searching of your website's static pages.
+This tutorial is for sites using Hugo.

 If you view my [Blog section](https://anthonydellavecchia.com/blog), you'll see a search bar that I've just added.